Yield: 4 servings

 Mix ginger, turmeric, cumin, paprika, salt and pepper in a bowl.
 Rub the chicken thighs and legs with the spice mixture and set aside.

 Choose a saucepan large enough to hold all chicken pieces in one layer, if possible.
 Warm the olive oil in the saucepan.
 Add the onion slices and garlic and sauté them for about 10-15 minutes, or until onions are golden.
 Arrange chicken pieces on top of onions.
-Add enough chicken stock to cover the parts and sprinkle coriander or parsley on top of it.
+Add enough chicken stock to cover the parts and sprinkle cilantro (fresh coriander leaves) or parsley on top of it.
 Bring it to a rapid boil and reduce the heat to a simmer.
 Simmer it for about 15 minutes.

 Meanwhile, put green and black olives in a small saucepan and add water to cover.
 Bring it to a rapid boil.
 Lower the heat and simmer olives for about 2 minutes.
 Drain olives well and set aside.